-Reaffirming the fundamental role of the right to freedom of opinion and expression as an enabler for all women and girls to interact with society at large on equal terms and without discrimination, particularly in the realms of cultural, economic, political and social participation, and reaffirming also that the full, equal and meaningful participation of women and girls is critical to achieving gender equality, sustainable development, peace and democracy,
+PP28.
+Reaffirming the fundamental role of the right to freedom of opinion and expression as an enabler for all women and girls to interact with society at large on equal terms and without discrimination, particularly in the realms of cultural, economic, political and social participation, and reaffirming also that the full, equal, safe and meaningful participation of women and girls is critical to achieving gender equality, sustainable development, peace and democracy,

+PP29.
 Recognizing the essential contribution that civil society organizations and human rights defenders make to the United Nations and other regional and international organizations, and urging States to refrain from practices that restrict the ability of civil society members and human rights defenders to exercise their freedom of opinion or expression and hinder and prevent their meaningful, safe and inclusive participation,

-Acknowledging the important role of business enterprises, including technology and social media companies, in the exercise of the right to freedom of opinion and expression and in enabling access to information, and recalling that all business enterprises have a responsibility to respect human rights, as set out in the Guiding Principles on Business and Human Rights: Implementing the United Nations “Protect, Respect and Remedy” Framework, both online and offline, including by implementing human rights due diligence policies and participating in good faith in domestic judicial and non-judicial processes, and that the obligation and the primary responsibility to promote and protect human rights and fundamental freedoms lie with the State,

-Condemning the use of hate speech, both online and offline, to provoke stigmatization and violence, including political violence, and which might constitute an attempt to restrict the meaningful, inclusive and safe participation of persons, including women and children, and those vulnerable to racism, racial discrimination, xenophobia and related intolerance, in public affairs, in particular in relation to decision-making processes,
+PP30.
+Acknowledging the important role of business enterprises, including technology and social media companies, in the exercise of the right to freedom of opinion and expression and in enabling access to information, and recalling that all business enterprises have a responsibility to respect human rights, as set out in the Guiding Principles on Business and Human Rights: Implementing the United Nations “Protect, Respect and Remedy” Framework, both online and offline, including by implementing human rights due diligence policies and participating in good faith in domestic judicial and non-judicial processes, and that the obligation and the primary responsibility to promote and protect human rights and fundamental freedoms lie with the State,PP31.
+Condemning the use of hate speech, both online and offline, to provoke stigmatization and violence, including political violence, and which might constitute an attempt to restrict the meaningful, inclusive and safe participation of persons, including women and children, and those vulnerable to racism, racial discrimination, xenophobia and related intolerance, in public affairs, in particular in relation to decision-making processes, and recognizing the importance of freedom of expression and the fundamental role of education and other active policies in the promotion of tolerance and respect for others and in the construction of pluralistic and inclusive societies, (Source: based on A/HRC/RES/53/21 PP18)

+PP32.
 Recalling that the exercise of the right to freedom of expression carries with it special duties and responsibilities, in accordance with article 19 (3) of the International Covenant on Civil and Political Rights,

-Stressing the need to ensure that measures for the respect of the rights or reputations of others and the protection of national security, including counter-terrorism, public order and public health measures, are in full compliance with international human rights obligations, including the principles of lawfulness, legitimacy, necessity and proportionality, and stressing also the need to protect human rights, including the right to freedom of opinion and expression and the right to privacy, in accordance with obligations under international law, and safeguarding personal data,
+PP33.
+Stressing the need to ensure that measures for the respect of the rights or reputations of others and the protection of national security, including counter-terrorism, public order and public health measures, are in full compliance with international human rights obligations, including the principles of lawfulness, legitimacy, necessity and proportionality, and stressing also the need to protect human rights, including the right to freedom of opinion and expression and the right to privacy, in accordance with States’ obligations under international human rights law, and safeguarding personal data,

-1. Reaffirms the the rights contained in International Covenant on Civil and Political Rights, in particular the right to freedom of opinion and expression, , which includes the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media of one’s choice, and the intrinsically linked rights to freedom of thought, conscience and religion or belief, peaceful assembly and association and the right to vote and take part in the conduct of public affairs
+1. Reaffirms the Universal Declaration of Human Rights, and further reaffirms that States shall respect, protect and fulfil the rights contained in the International Covenant on Civil and Political Rights, in particular the right to freedom of opinion and expression, online and offline, which includes the freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art or through any other media of one’s choice, and the intrinsically linked rights to freedom of thought, conscience and religion or belief, peaceful assembly and association and the right to vote and take part in the conduct of public affairs (replacing OP2 and OP8(a), UDHR added consistent with PPs);

-2. Also reaffirms that the same rights that people have offline must also be protected online, in particular the right to freedom of opinion and expression;
+2.